intelligent-soft-robots/o80/paper/paper.md

 # Modular Implementation

 o80 is based on open source packages that are maintained by the Max Planck Institute for Intelligent Systems, and which may be reused in other contexts.
-These packages are available on the GitHub domains "intelligent soft robots", "machines in motion", "mpi-is" and "open dynamic robot initiative".
+These packages are available on the GitHub Organizations "intelligent-soft-robots", "machines-in-motion", "mpi-is" and "open dynamic robot initiative".
 Examples of such packages are:

 - synchronizer: a library for synchronizing processes
 - shared memory: a wrapper over the boost interprocess library that makes exchange of serialized data over an interprocess shared memory trivial